What We Believe

 Core Beliefs

-The following are the core beliefs of The Well Church of Philadelphia based on the foundational truths taught in the bible.
-All of our teaching and ministry is rooted in and flows out of these biblical doctrines.
+The following core beliefs of The Well Church of Philadelphia are rooted in the foundational truths taught in the Holy Scriptures.
+All of our teaching, discipleship, and ministry flow from and are guided by these biblical doctrines.

 God (The Nature of God)

-There is one true, eternal, and all-powerful God who exists in three persons: Father, Son, and Holy Spirit (The Trinity).
-God is the Creator of all things, sovereign over history, and actively engaged in His creation.
-God is holy, just, loving, and merciful.
-He desires a relationship with humanity and has made Himself known through Scripture and Jesus Christ.
+We believe there is one true, eternal, and all-powerful God who exists in three persons: Father, Son, and Holy Spirit.
+God is the Creator of all things, sovereign over history, and actively involved in His creation.
+He is holy, just, loving, and merciful, and He desires a relationship with humanity.
+God has made Himself known through Scripture and supremely through Jesus Christ.

 Deuteronomy 6:4 | Isaiah 46:9